University Center for Undergraduate Advising

 - information about University policy relating to major declaration,

-- undergraduate students seeking assistance in creating a strategy to return to good academic standing after being placed on academic warning (formerly known as academic probation),
+- undergraduate students seeking assistance in creating a strategy to return to good academic standing after being placed on academic warning,

 - information about reinstatement to the University after academic disqualification,

 - Long Beach College Promise 2.0 participants,

 - information about the University's Beach Pledge program.